 Programs must be planned under advisement and approved by the director of the graduate studies and the department chair.
 Students are expected to complete academic and clinical education requirements to qualify for the Certificate of Clinical Competence (CCC) in speech-language pathology issued by the American Speech-Language-Hearing Association (ASHA) and New York State licensure in speech-language pathology.
 Additional coursework may be required for teacher certification.
 Students must complete a minimum of three semesters of supervised practica in the Speech-Language-Hearing Clinic prior to placement at off-campus practica.
 Only students in good standing are permitted to enroll in SLP 505 Graduate Practicum in an Educational Setting and SLP 611 Externship in Communication Disorders.
 Students must meet with their academic adviser before initial registration to plan a program that will ensure completion of ASHA certification, New York State licensure, and New York State teacher certification requirements.

 The Speech-Language Pathology master’s in education (M.S.Ed.) program is a full-time program that is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), http://www.asha.org/academic/accreditation/, of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The program is currently accredited through 2023.
-This is the most current accreditation information, which may differ from information found in older print documents.
 The CAA's Accreditation Action Report is available online on CAA's webpage under program: http://www.asha.org/Academic/accreditation/caaDecisions/

 New York State Education Department